The minimum wage varies across provinces and territories in Canada. Below are the current minimum hourly wages for general labor:

 In Canada, employers typically process payroll twice a month, and many companies prefer the following schedule:

 Additionally, Provincial and territorial tax rates are also applied.
-You can find the specific rates for each province and territory from the appropriate authorities.

 In Canada, an employee agreement should contain essential details such as the employee's name, address, job role, a clear job description with measurable duties, start date, compensation, vacation entitlements, benefits, and a termination clause.
 The contracts must be written in either English or French and can also be bilingual.